evanwohl/oas-ensemble/README.md

 2. **Extra Trees Classifier**:
    - An ensemble technique similar to Random Forest but with increased randomness.
    - Splits nodes by choosing the best split among a random subset of features.
-   - The added randomness typically reduces variancewhen compared to Random Forest.
+   - The added randomness typically reduces variance when compared to Random Forest.

 3. **Logistic Regression Ensemble**:
    - Combines predictions from both Random Forest and Extra Trees classifiers.